Youda008/HwMonitorService/README.md

 If nothing is showing at all, alternative is to right-click on This Computer and select Manage.
 Then go to Event Viewer -> Windows Logs -> Application.
 HwMonitorService should have its own entries there explaining what went wrong.

+You can also run `HwMonitorProcess.exe` directly (by double-clicking) instead of starting `HwMonitorService.exe` via Services in Task Manager.
+It does the same thing except it runs in the foreground and logs everything to the terminal.

 ## How to build